atari-monk/apollo/data/storage001/folder012/file001.md

 Thouth is mechanic, no need to put it from product
 to my psychology.
 As alive it should just move.
 It self organizing software.

+# 2024-08

+# 1

+Woke up 10:00.
+Coffe, 2 sandwitches, snack.
+Still confused about my project.
+Just get on with it then anyway.